 Membership entitles a school to attend all CDA tournaments.
 Each school may bring as many debaters in each division as they wish, limited only by the capacity of the tournament site and the availability of judges.
-The only exception is the year-end championship tournament, which accepts debaters who have qualified through their performance in earlier tournaments.
+The only exception is the year-end championship tournament: debaters must qualify through their performance at earlier tournaments.

 Schools may join the CDA at any time during the school year: contact us, find out how to enroll in a tournament, and just show up!
 Interested parties may observe at a tournament at any time.
 Potential new members may participate in one tournament with no further obligation.
 If you are not certain whether the CDA is right for your school, please come to a tournament and see for yourself.
 For more information please email us.